-Every day this week I’ll upload new contributions for 2015.
-You can access these on the right hand side (where you can also access the contributions for Challenge Poverty Week 2014).
-The site only provide a flavour of some of the work taking place so if you’d like further information please click on the links provided on each page.
+Throughout CPW I’ll upload new contributions.
+You can access these at the foot of this page (where you can also access the contributions for Challenge Poverty Week 2014 and 2015).
+The site only provides a flavour of some of the work taking place so if you’d like further information please click on the links provided on each page.
 As the week goes on we hope to receive more contributions and if you would like to contribute in any way, please get in touch by emailing Hayley Bennett at University of Edinburgh.

 This blog is a collection of contributions from individuals and teams based in academic and research institutions who work on issues of poverty and broad themes such as inequality, deprivation, and social policy.
 Each author was asked to write a short piece about their research work or to discuss the issue of poverty.
 Most of the posts on this site draw on research and evidence from commissioned projects and activities from a range of funding bodies.
 Many contributors are members of the Social Policy Association or part of the new Social Policy Association Scotland Group.
 However, the views are limited to those of each individual author and should not be interpreted as those of the employers, funding partners, or the SPA.
 The responsibility for any errors or omissions lies with the author.